JvanKatwijk/qt-dab/README.md

 If available, the frequency in the FM band on which the service can be heard, is given in the TechnicalData widget.

-As known, DAB transmissions are brought to you by more than one transmitter, a so-called Single Frequency Network.
-Since I am always curious which transmitters "contribute" to the received signals, there are two extensions:
-a.
-The tii window shows - if detectable - the ids of the strongest transmitters
-b. the impulse window whows - if detectable - the relative delay - in micro seconds - of the data, relative to th strongest transmitter.

-Of course, all these computations cost a little additional CPU time, therefore they are optional and can be set in the ".qt-dab.ini" file.

-a. if "tii_depth=xxx" is set (xxx being 3 or 4) the tii search is done for a maximum of xxx tii values,
-b. if "echo_depth=xxx" is set (xxx being 3 or 4) the delays of the secondary for a maximum of xxx transmitters are computed.

-The picture shows that (at least) two transmitters are being received, identified as (1, 4) and (1, 3) and that it seems that signals are being picked up from transmitters, other than the "main" one, with signals that arrive resp 19 msec and 8 msec earlier.

 ------------------------------------------------------------------
 Table of Contents
 ------------------------------------------------------------------